 Lessons from Diabetes: Part 1

-Happy Diabetes Awareness month!
-November is dedicated to raising awareness about both Type I and Type II diabetes.
-It’s a disease that demands a lot of attention when it comes to managing the health and wellness of today’s youth.
+Diabetes is a disease that demands a lot of attention when it comes to managing the health and wellness of today’s youth.
 Type I diabetes (T1D) effects 1.25 million Americans with 200,000 of them being under the age of 20.
 Perhaps more startling, from 2001 to 2009 there was a 21% increase in T1D diagnoses among people under the age of 20 and this number continues to rise.

 Ever since my T1D diagnosis in 2001, there has been a unanimous theme among each and every doctor and specialist of mine that my physical fitness plays a major role in how diabetes affects my life.
 Physical activity improves insulin sensitivity, decreases blood sugar levels, manages body weight and improves circulation: all things vital to living comfortably with the disease.
 Combine this with cleaner eating (more on this later) and diabetes becomes an incredibly livable disease.